mzhang28/blog/src/content/posts/2023-09-01-formal-cek-machine-in-agda/index.md

 the function call rules in ways that don't disrupt the basic function of the evaluation.

-In fact, the lambda calculus is Turing-complete, so any computation can technically be reduced to those 3 constructs.
+In fact, the lambda calculus is [Turing-complete][tc], so any computation can technically be reduced to those 3 constructs.
 I used numbers liberally in the examples above, but in a lambda calculus without numbers, you could define integers using a recursive strategy called [Church numerals].
 It looks like this: